 A ‘Thyme blossom granita and Florence fennel sorbet with a touch of absinthe‘ poured in front of you at the table marked a change of stage and also served to refresh your palate before the land revealed itself transformed under the chef’s skilful hands.

-The English description of the dishes on the menu might sound a bit too lofty, but it seems that the chef wants to highlight in more detail the complex process of his cooking, the precise steps involved in preparing each dish.
+The English description of the dishes on the menu might sound a bit too detailed, but the chef seems to highlight the complex processes of his cooking, the precise steps involved in preparing each dish.
 I can imagine how the “Breast of chicken slowly cooked in a bladder with an aromatic broth.
 Zitone pasta delicately stuffed with black truffle and foie gras.
 Patties of thigh meat, oyster meat, wing and a touch of breast meat.
-A consommé infused like a tea” were made.
+A consommé infused like a tea” were meticulously made.

 The pastry chef Guillaume Gaudin further treats you with a tray of mini-deserts such as his take on the local creamy Tarte Tropèziene, making sure that none of your cravings remain unattended to.